 “Cloud and Nuvias sold because that was their plan.

-“When I started the business, the plan was never to get to a certain point and sell.
+“When the business started, the plan was never to get to a certain point and sell.
 It was to grow it, and to keep growing it, which is why the for-sale sign never goes up.

 “When you have multiple shareholders within a business, they have different exit plans for themselves.
 Whereas, I’m the 100% owner of the business.